Marathi Brahmin: Diet

-Maharashtrian Brahmins, Deshasthas, Chitpavans and Karhades have historically been pure vegetarian.
+Maharashtrian Brahmins, Deshasthas, Chitpavans and Karhades have historically been strict vegetarian.
 As per Singh, Saraswats eat only fish.
 Singh's claim is, however, contradicted by the Saraswat Mahila Samaj (Saraswat caste association of Women) of Mumbai that has published a book Rasachandrika in 1988 on Saraswat cuisine discussing egg, fish and even mutton recipes.

-During the Peshwa era, brahmins of Pune passed caste specific laws for alcohol - making the sale of liquor illegal to Brahmins, Shenvis, Prabhus and the officers working for the administration.
+During the Peshwa era, brahmins of Pune passed caste specific laws for alcohol - making the sale of liquor illegal to Brahmins, Shenvi(GSB)s, Prabhus and the officers working for the administration.